NEW SOCIAL RISKS POLICIES I

 During the course there will be some lectures and some workshop where students are invited to present reading and discuss on issues related to the course objectives.
 During the course experts will be invited for discussing specific issues related to the course.
 At the beginning of the course a detailed calendar of the classes will be given.

-One of the last lectures of the course will take place at the Museo dei Matti in San Servolo (a guided tour will be booked and we will be joined by some experts).
+The last lecture of the course (14th March) will take place at the Museo dei Matti in San Servolo (a guided tour will be booked and some experts will join us).

 Italian